 You may be asking: "Why?"
 The best we can tell is that Magnum Research simply said: "Why not?"
 Obviously, many of the rounds we just mentioned are popular for deer hunting.
 Maybe that is probably why this gun does not get quite as much flak as the Desert Eagle.
 Some people can see it as practical for handgun hunting.
 It does makes more sense to shoot a deer with .45-70 than .50 AE.
 In any case, Magnum research offers several different barrel lengths and grip combos depending on what caliber you get.
 We have heard these guns are extremely well made, even if practical applications may seem limited.

 Smith & Wesson Model 500

 Looking for a gun large enough to make Dirty Harry sweat?
 One that could take down a T-Rex?
 Look no further than the Smith & Wesson X-Frame 500.
 This gun has developed a legendary reputation for being the most powerful handgun on the planet and it is well-deserved.
-For one, .500 S&W Magnum can fly at nearly 2,000 feet per second and can deliver between 2,600 and 2,800-foot pounds of energy to a target with a 300 to 400 grain bullet.
+For one, .500 S&W Magnum can fly at nearly 2,000 feet per second and can deliver between 2,600 and 2,800-foot pounds of energy to a target with a 300 to 400 grain bullet weight.
 This single/double-action gun sends bullets absolutely screaming down range!

 Like the 460XVR, these guns have the barrels and frames made from stainless steel to help them stand up to the elements.
 They weigh between 55 and 70 ounces and have a five-round capacity.
 Smith & Wesson offers these guns with varying barrel lengths from eight inches all the way down to four!
-This gun has a reputation for having a nasty kick, but it is certain to drop any big game animal you shoot with it quickly and most importantly, humanely.
+This gun has a reputation for having a nasty kick, even with a muzzle brake, but it is certain to drop any big game animal you shoot with it quickly and most importantly, humanely.